-"The operating performance ratio was -7.7% in 2014-15 and is forecast to be -6.1% by 2019-20 which does not meet the benchmark.
-These figures rely on a number of assumptions, including the successful application for and adoption of a special variation from 2018-19 of 17.4% cumulative over 3 years (9.7% above the rate peg)."
+The operating performance ratio was -7.7% in 2014-15 and is forecast to be -6.1% by 2019-20 which does not meet the benchmark.
+These figures rely on a number of assumptions, including the successful application for and adoption of a special variation from 2018-19 of 17.4% cumulative over 3 years (9.7% above the rate peg).

-In the submission considered in 2015 by IPART, Council was predicted to have a negative 6.1% operating performance ratio or -\$3,026,342 in 2019/20.
-The current LTFP including this proposed special rate increase shows a positive 0.20% operating performance ratio or \$105,946.
-This represents an improvement through implementation of the CIP initiatives, productivity improvements and cost containment strategies of \$3,132,288.
-Even if Council was to apply the IPART assessment in 2015 of a 17.4% cumulative SRV this would result in a negative 0.11% or -\$60,229.
-This still demonstrates an improvement from the implementation of all these initiatives of \$2,966,113.
+In the submission considered in 2015 by IPART, Council was predicted to have a negative 6.1% operating performance ratio or -\$3,026,342 in 2019-20.
+The current LTFP including this proposed special rate increase shows a negative 1.42% operating performance ratio or (\$878,359).
+This represents an improvement through implementation of the CIP initiatives, productivity improvements and cost containment strategies of \$2,147,983.
+The 2015 submission did not take into account the cost of opening a new aged care facility and the associated costs of transferring clients to the new building.

-Finally, the above figures demonstrate that the proposed SRV of 6% for three years from 2018/19 (cumulative increase of 19.1% or 12.1% (excluding rate pegging of 2.3%)) has been calculated in detail.
+Finally, the above figures demonstrate that the proposed SRV of 6% for three years from 2018-19 (cumulative increase of 19.1% or 12.1% (excluding rate pegging of 2.3%) has been calculated in detail.